Connor Joe Preview, Player Props: Pirates vs. Brewers

 Connor Joe At The Plate

-- In 25.0% of his games this year, Joe has had at least one RBI.
-He's picked up more than one in 5.4% and driven in three or more of his team's runs in one contest.
+- In 28 games this year (24.8%), Joe has picked up an RBI, and in six of those games (5.3%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.